Vectorize grepl

 vector.
 Coerced by as.character to a character string if possible.
 Missing

-values are allowed except for regexpr
+values are allowed except for regexpr, gregexpr and

 a character vector where matches are sought, or an object which can be coerced by as.character to a character vector.
 Long vectors are supported.

-, the pattern matching is case
+logical. if FALSE, the pattern matching is case

-, case is ignored during matching.
+sensitive and if TRUE, case is ignored during matching.

 logical.
 Should Perl-compatible regexps be used?

-is a string to be
+logical.
+If TRUE, pattern is a string to be

 matched as is.
 Overrides all conflicting arguments.

-the matching is done
+logical.
+If TRUE the matching is done

 byte-by-byte rather than character-by-character.
 See